A Brief History

 2. British give state of the art Rolls Royce jet engine to the Soviets, 1947.

 Whoever in Britain thought selling the best performing jet engines in the world to the Soviets must not have been thinking clearly, for the Soviets, masters of reverse engineering that they were, quickly copied the Rolls Royce Nene jet engine and promptly plopped it into their new MiG-15 swept wing jet fighter, instantly making the MiG-15 the highest performance fighter plane in the world.
 Seriously, by late 1946 when the decision to sell the engines to the USSR was made, the specter of a Cold War rivalry with the Soviet Bloc had to already be apparent.
 The Nene engine produced about 5000 pounds of thrust, or around double that of other jet engines built in the US or USSR, or by the surviving German jet engineers.
-While the immediate impact of providing the Soviets with a highly capable jet engine are fairly easy to understand, the aspect of how much the gifted technology enabled future development of Soviet jet engines is harder to evaluate.
+While the immediate impact of providing the Soviets with a highly capable jet engine is fairly easy to understand, the aspect of how much the gifted technology enabled future development of Soviet jet engines is harder to evaluate.
 The catastrophic choice to provide the Soviets with the Nene jet engine may have been much worse than merely giving the MiG-15 a huge boost in performance.

 3. American Military Spurns Christie tank tracks, Soviets step up to buy the system, 1929.